 Back in September, my daughter asked to start going to the gym with me.
 She wanted to go four days a week instead of my usual two or three, so I needed to rewrite my workout plan.
 I prefer a whole body workout, so I moved to a push/pull split and have been tinkering with it ever since.
-There aren’t many push/pull splits out there for women that include a glue focus.
+There aren’t many push/pull splits out there for women that include a glute focus.
 Here is the current iteration of mine.

 Monday – Push